stebeyer/CaptivePortal/README.md

 CaptivePortal
 =============
-Easy to user Captive Portal
+Easy to use Captive Portal